 Of the early books set in Civilité types, my favorite is Facecies et motz subtilz, a bilingual, French & Italian, joke-book printed by Granjon in 1559, where his Civilité is used to set the French text, opposite the Italian set in his own Italic type.
 For two fonts that are roughly equal in (point) size, notice how much wider the Civilité is; a characteristic compounded by its ornate capitals and those distinctive and freakishly wide d, u and v.

 So why didn’t it catch on?
 Why aren’t all French books typeset in Civilité?
 It’s often repeated that it simply has too many sorts (characters), with numerous alternate forms and ligatures, thus making it more expensive and more complex to typeset.
 Perhaps that contributed to its relative unpopularity but it’s hard to believe that it was a significant factor in its failure.
 And, although some of the later Civilité types got a little carried away with huge numbers of characters or glyphs, Granjon’s ‘first Civilité had at least 138 sorts, as compared with some 120 usual at the time for Roman or Italic’.
 (Carter & Vervliet, p.
-14)
+14).
+Those estra 18 characters were hardly going to be the difference between success and failure.

 During the first 50 years of printing, Gothic fonts were used for almost 80% of all fifteenth-century books.
 But in the subsequent century, Roman and Italic fonts eventually overtook their Gothic or Blackletter counterparts, except in a few Gothic strongholds — notably, in Germany and parts of Northern Europe.
 Civilité was invented for ideological reasons but failed owing to changing tastes, a mistimed typographical fashion statement, if you like.
 Civilité was elaborate and Gothic at a time when all-things Gothic were already in decline. ◉